PauseAI/pauseai-website/src/posts/mitigating-pause-failures.md

 ## Pausing too late

 This is the most obvious and most likely failure risk: if we pause too late, we are likely to encounter catastrophic risks.
+And that could happen soon, as we explain in our [urgency](/urgency) page.

+This is why we need your help pushing for a [pause right now](/action).